• Features

 What are customer acquisition strategies?

-Customer acquisition strategies attract and convert new customers.
-Approaches include email marketing, paid advertising, content creation, social media, referral programs, and partnerships.
+Customer acquisition strategies are used to attract and convert new customers.
+They include email marketing, paid ads, SEO, social media marketing, referral programs, and strategic partnerships.

 What is a good customer acquisition cost for ecommerce?

-A healthy customer acquisition cost typically runs 20%–30% of your average order value.
-However, this depends on profit margin and customer lifetime value.
-If your average order value is $100, aim for an acquisition cost between $20 and $30.
+A healthy ecommerce CAC generally falls between 20% and 30% of your average order value.
+However, your acquisition cost also depends on your profit margins and customer lifetime value.
+If your average order value is $100, aim to spend $20–$30 in gaining new customers.

 What are the strategies for customer acquisition?